heyx3/BpExamples/README.md

 ## TextureGen

-Allows you to generate textures using the Fields module, which provides a mini-language for procedural fields.
+Allows you to generate textures using the Fields module, which provides a mini-language for procedural functions.
 Also shows how to use the GUI module to make Dear ImGUI interfaces.

+## ToySynthesizer

+Allows you to generate audio using the Fields module, which provides a mini-language for procedural functions.
+Also shows how to use the GUI module to make Dear ImGUI interfaces, and how to use external Julia packages to play audio

 ## L-System

+**Work in progress, not done yet**

 Uses an L-system to generate a hierarchical tree-like structure.
 Showcases basic loading of assets from files, some interesting GUI stuff, and (WIP) how to make/use cubemaps.